cambridge-ceu/csd3/usage.md

 tar xfz google-cloud-sdk-301.0.0-linux-x86_64.tar.gz
 cd google-cloud-sdk
 ./install.sh
-# not using the awkward browser at CSD3 and gain a bit flexibility
+# to gain a bit flexibility by not using the awkward browser (Konqueror) at CSD3
 gcloud auto login --no-launch-browser
 # to set PROJECT_ID=divine-aegis-278909
 gcloud config set divine-aegis-278909